francis-clairicia/EasyNetwork/docs/source/howto/udp_servers.rst

    .. tab:: Using ``with``

-      Since all :exc:`BaseException` subclasses are thrown into the generator, you can apply a timeout to the read stream using the asynchronous framework (the cancellation exception is retrieved in the generator):
+      Since all :exc:`BaseException` subclasses are thrown into the generator, you can apply a timeout to the read stream using the :term:`asynchronous framework` (the cancellation exception is retrieved in the generator):

       .. literalinclude:: ../_include/examples/howto/udp_servers/request_handler_explanation.py
          :pyobject: TimeoutContextRequestHandler.handle